-The term Elasmobranch is used to describe all species of shark, skates and rays because, believe it or not, sharks are very closely related to "batoids" (stingrays and manta rays), moreso than they are to fish that have a similar body shape to them, like tuna or cobia.
+The term Elasmobranch is used to describe all species of sharks, skates and rays.
+Because (believe it or not) sharks are very closely related to "batoids" (stingrays and manta rays), moreso than they are to fish that have a similar body shape to them, like tuna.
 In fact, there are some sharks and batoids that are so remarkably similar that it can be difficult to tell them apart, the sawshark and sawfish, for instance.
 So if you see one of these animals (you can see them aquariums sometimes), how can you tell which one is which?

-That might surprise you, given the fact that both of these fish have that impressive "rostrum" projecting from the front of their faces.
+You could be forgiven for not being able to tell saw-fish and -sharks apart thanks to one particularly spectacular feature - their "rostrums".
+Both of these fish have that impressive saw projecting from the front of their faces.
 These might look quite similar, but in fact they are very different from each other.
 The rostrum of the sawfish has "rostral teeth" of all roughly equal size projecting from the side.
-Whereas, sawshark rostral teeth have smaller and larger sizes alternating down the length of the rostrum (Compagno, 1984).
+Whereas, sawshark rostral teeth have smaller and larger sizes alternating down the length of the rostrum (Compagno, 1984, Aschliman et al, 2012).

-Sawfish can also be easily told apart from sawsharks by looking at the location of the gills.
+Sawfish can also be easily told apart from sawsharks by looking at where the gills are.
 Sawsharks have gills on the side of the body, like other sharks.
-However, on the sawfish the gills are located on the underside of the body, like their ray relatives (Compagno, 1984).
-So if you see a saw-like fish resting on the substrate in an aquarium, if the gills are visible, it is a shark.
+However, on the sawfish the gills are located on the underside of the body, like their ray relatives.
+So if you see a saw-like fish resting on the substrate in an aquarium, if the gills are visible, it is a shark (Compagno, 1984).

 Sawsharks also have sensory "barbels" which hang down from their face, where sawfish do not.
-These are used to detect prey hidden beneath the sand on the ocean floor.
-The rostrum can then be used to dig the victim up and slash it into pieces for easier eating (Compagno, 1984).
+These organs are used to detect prey hidden beneath the sand on the ocean floor.
+The rostrum can then be used to dig the victim up and slash it into bite-sized chunks (Compagno, 1984).

-Sawfish and sawsharks also have very different habitats; you would never find them in the same place.
-Sawsharks live in relatively deep, offshore regions, where sawfish live in coastal areas, in relatively shallow water (Compagno, 1984).
+Sawfish and sawsharks also have very different habitats, so you would never find them in the same place.
+Sawsharks live in deep, offshore regions, where sawfish live in coastal areas, in relatively shallow water (Compagno, 1984).

-If you were able to look inside these two animals, you would also see many differences.
-Most notably, the differences in the jaws and teeth.
+If you were able to look inside these two animals, you would also see many differences in their internal anatomy.
+Most notably, in the jaws and teeth.
 Sawsharks have a mouth full of small, spiked teeth, whereas, the teeth of the sawfish are flattened.
-This is due to their differing diets; sawsharks targeting primarily small fish and squid (so their pointed teeth and handy for grasping wriggling prey), whereas sawfish favour crustaceans and molluscs (so they can use their flat teeth to grind down the hard shells of their prey) (Compagno, 1984).
+This is due to their differing diets.
+Sawsharks target primarily small fish and squid, so their pointed teeth are handy for grasping wriggling prey.
+Whereas the plate-like teeth of a sawfish are ideal for grinding up crustaceans and molluscs (Compagno, 1984).

 Compagno LJV (1984).
 Sharks of the world.
 An annotated and illustrated catalogue of shark species known to date.
 FAO Fisheries Synopsis, Volume 4, Part 1 Hexanchiformes to Lamniformes, pp.130-131.
 Access online.